 Ventilation Perfusion scan

 To perform a V/Q scan, pictures of the lung are taken while radionuclides are supplied through ventilation (airspace) and perfusion (blood flow).
 Most areas are both ventilated and perfused.
-Areas of the lung which are ventilated yet not perfused represent a mismatch and likely pulmonary embolus blocking blood flow.
-However, various factors affect interpretation of the results, such as preexisting airspace disease, which creates ventilation defects (and therefore possible perfusion defects).
+Areas of the lung which are ventilated yet not perfused represent a mismatch and likely represent pulmonary embolus blocking blood flow.
+However, various factors affect interpretation of the results, such as preexisting airspace disease, which creates ventilation defects (and therefore possible perfusion defects), etc.

 So how do you make the diagnosis?